 that I did not want to where these boots every day.
 I wanted to be free

 from having to wear boots.
-That there was a pleasure

 in air

-playing with your feet.
 But, by then it felt strange

 not to wear them.